lwjglgamedev/zvk/bookcontents/chapter-05/chapter-05.md

 ![Clear Screen](rc05-clear_screen.png)

 This chapter is a little bit long, but I think is important to present all these concepts together.
 Now you are really starting to understand why Vulkan is called an explicit API.
-The good news is that, in my opinion, the elements presented here are the harder to get.
+The good news is that, in my opinion, the elements presented here are the more difficult to understand.
 Although we still need to define some important topics, such as pipelines or data buffers, I think they will be easier to understand once you have made your head around this.

 [Next chapter](../chapter-06/chapter-06.md)